11016 S. Michigan Avenue,

 No one has favorited this theater yet

-This theater, which was opened in 1922, was officially simply the State Theatre, though it was also known as the Roseland-State (as it was located in the heart of the South Side Chicago neighborhood of Roseland.)
+This theatre, which was opened in 1922, was officially simply the State Theatre, though it was also known as the Roseland-State Thetare (as it was located in the heart of the South Side Chicago neighborhood of Roseland.)

-It sat at the corner of South Michigan Avenue and 110th Street, in a two story, block-long building that also housed offices and stores.
+It sat at the corner of S. Michigan Avenue and E. 110th Street, in a two story, block-long building that also housed offices and stores.

-It could seat a little over 2000, and was decorated with a highly ornate neoclassical terra-cotta facade, with an interior originally in elegant Renaissance style.
+It could seat 2,030, and was decorated with a highly ornate Neo-Classical terra-cotta facade, with an interior originally in elegant Renaissance style.
+It was remodeled in 1941 to the plans of architect Roy B. Blass.

-The State’s days as a movie house ended in the 70s, and afterward, it housed a church for many years until it was unfortunately demolished in 1997.
+The State Theatre’s days as a movie house ended in 1969, and afterward, it housed a church for many years until it was unfortunately demolished in 1997.

 Just login to your account and subscribe to this theater